Wildvoyager

 A train passes through beautiful Mongolian landscapes

 This route offers the most varied landscapes as it travels through remote villages, endless forests, and faraway mountains.
-The Trans-Mongolian route also traverses through the Gobi Desert and the Great wall of China.
+The Trans-Mongolian route also traverses through the Gobi Desert and the Great Wall of China.

-Highlights of Trans-Mongolian route:
+Highlights of the Trans-Mongolian route:

 Along with the Gobi Desert, the Great Wall, and Lake Baikal, the journey covers extensive terrain between Moscow and Beijing.
 The prominent Ulaanbaatar, the capital city of Mongolia, is an exciting destination to observe.
-During the train expedition, you are met with the diverse Siberian Taiga and the traditional Mongolian culture, before entering the urban landscapes of Beijing.
+During the train expedition, you are met with the diverse Siberian Taiga and the traditional Mongolian culture before entering the urban landscapes of Beijing.

 Trans-Manchurian

-Finally, the Trans-Manchurian line runs only once a week and travels from Moscow to Beijing via Manchuria.
-This route covers 8,986 km or 5,623 miles and skips the Mongolian desert.
-The route crosses only one border which is between Russia and China.
+Finally, the Trans-Manchurian Line runs only once a week and travels from Moscow to Beijing via Manchuria.
+This route covers 8,986 km, or 5,623 miles, and skips the Mongolian desert.
+The route crosses only one border, which is between Russia and China.

 Harbin lights up during the snow and ice festival at night